 Events throughout Connecticut & Massachusetts

-Throughout the weekends in March (March 9-10, 16-17, and 23-24) come see how maple sugaring was done in the early 19th century in rural New England.
+Throughout the weekends in March (March 7, 8 14, 15, 21 and 22) come see how maple sugaring was done in the early 19th century in rural New England.
 Demonstration of tapping and boiling the syrup will be shown.
-General admission rates are $28 for adults and $14 for children.
+Included with standard daytime admission.

 Sugar Houses in Connecticut: